akhimji/tf-slf-lambda/README.md

 terraform plan
 terraform apply

-erraform used the selected providers to generate the following execution plan.
+Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
   ~ update in-place

 Terraform will perform the following actions: